younes-damouna/gad-lift/README.md

 >**GadLift** is an innovative IoT system designed to simplify your life by bringing your home gadgets right to your doorstep.
 Our mission is to make your life easier, one lift at a time.

+> With **GadLift**, we're not just lifting gadgets - we're elevating your home living experience.
+Welcome to a world of convenience, welcome to **GadLift**. 🚀

 ## User Stories

 ### User